slub/ocrd_kitodo/docs/_includes/modules-configuration-general.md

-The following variables must be defined when starting the services, respectively.
+The following variables must be defined when starting the module service(s), respectively.

 > **Note**:
 > By _default_ this is done in `.env` file (with shell-like syntax).